 (2) If salvation doesn’t require faith in the finished work of Christ on the cross, then why did Jesus submit to such a humiliating and excruciatingly painful death?
 God could have just granted everyone a “divine pardon.”

 (3) If everyone is going to go to heaven whether they realize it or not, then what about free will?
-Is the hard-core atheist who has spent his life rejecting God, the Bible, Jesus, and Christianity going to be dragged into heaven kicking and screaming against his will?
-To believe this tenet of the gospel of inclusion seems to indicate that heaven will be filled with people who don’t necessarily want to be there.
+Is the atheist who has spent his life rejecting God, the Bible, Jesus, and Christianity going to be dragged into heaven, kicking and screaming against his will?
+The gospel of inclusion seems to indicate that heaven will be filled with people who don’t necessarily want to be there.

-(4) How can all people go to heaven regardless of religious affiliation if there are many religions which hold to contradictory claims?
-For example, what about people who believe completely different things about the after-life such as reincarnation or annihilationism (i.e., the idea that at death we are snuffed out of existence)?
+(4) How can all people go to heaven regardless of religious affiliation if there are many religions which hold contradictory claims?
+For example, what about people who believe completely different things about the afterlife, such as reincarnation or annihilationism (i.e., the idea that at death we cease to exist after death)?

-(5) If those who openly reject the grace of God don’t go to heaven, then it’s hardly a gospel of inclusion, is it?
-Either all people go to heaven, or do not call it the gospel of inclusion; because it still excludes some.
+(5) Finally, if those who openly reject the grace of God don’t go to heaven, then it’s hardly a gospel of inclusion, is it?
+If all people do not go to heaven, do not call it the gospel of inclusion, because it still excludes some.

 © Copyright 2002-2013 Got Questions Ministries.